Kb-Jr/Vanlife/README.md

 #### Navigate component

 #### useNavigate
+- can only be called inside of a functional component
+- What is a functional component?

 #### redirect

 #### Request and params 07:27

 #### FormData object MDN docs

+#### history stack - Form submission considered a navigation event - the use of replace prop

 ## Resources
 - https://reactrouter.com/en/main/router-components/browser-router